serverless/serverless/lib/plugins/aws/deploy/compile/events/apiGateway/README.md

 ```

 ### Http setup with custom authorizer
-You can enable custom authorizers for your HTTP endpoint with the following config:
+You can enable custom authorizers for your HTTP endpoint by setting the authorizer in your http event to another function in the same service, as shown in the following example

 ```yml
 # serverless.yaml